hivetech/hivy.v0.legacy/README.md

 The project makes heavy use of [etcd](http://coreos.com/docs/etcd/) as a highly-available centralized configuration storage.
 Server and clients preferences are easily stored and accessed from a (soon...) ssl-secured etcd cluster database.
+Note it is implemented behind a `Controller` abstraction that will allow to easily integrate other storage systems in the dutur.

-Out of the box, and because it is part of the **Unide project**, Hivy exposes awesome [juju](https://juju.ubuntu.com/) command, users authentification, and admin related commands.  **Powerful IT infrasctructure building accessible from robust but simple http requests !**
+Out of the box, and because it is part of the **Unide project**, Hivy exposes [juju](https://juju.ubuntu.com/) command, users authentification, and admin related commands.  **Powerful IT infrasctructure building accessible from robust but simple http requests !**